-2020 2019
+2021 2020

 Audit engagements 3 3

 3 3

-Audit assignments refer to the auditor's remuneration for the statutory audit.
-The work includes the audit of the annual report and accounting, the administratic of the Board and the President and the fee for audit advice provided in connection with the audit assignment.
+Audit assignment refers to the auditor's remuneration for the statutory audit.
+The work includes the examination of the annual accounts and accounting records, the administration of the Board and the President, and the fee for auditing advice provided in conjunction with the audit assignment.

-Deloitte AB was the Auditor-in-charge for the 2020 and 2019 audits.
+Deloitte AB was elected for the 2021 and 2020 audits.